Vince Evans: College career

 Vince Evans played high school football for Ben L. Smith High in Greensboro, North Carolina.
-He is one of six players from that program that went on to play pro football.
+He is one of six players from that program that went on to play professional football.
 The list includes former Washington Redskins center Jeff Bostic and his brother Joe.
 Former Pittsburgh Steelers tight end Eric Ebron also attended Ben L. Smith.
 Inspired to want to play at the University of Southern California as a youth that was amazed by seeing the school play against UCLA in 1967, Evans turned down a scholarship to North Carolina Central University to move to Los Angeles and play at Los Angeles City College.
 A showing of his talents at a showcase impressed USC enough to want him on their team.
 As a sophomore, Evans was a backup quarterback at USC, which was impressed by Evans’ arm after seeing him play in a junior college showcase.

 Evans enrolled at USC and saw his first action during the 1974 season, then coached by John McKay.
 Evans served as an understudy to Pat Haden.
 In his first season of action, Evans completed six of sixteen passes for one touchdown and one interception.
 USC finished 10–1 while being ranked #1 in the Coaches Poll.

 The following season, with Haden graduated and off to the NFL, Evans took over as starter.
 Despite having the talented Ricky Bell and Mosi Tatupu in the backfield, the Trojans slipped to 8–4 and ranked 17 in the final AP poll that season.
 Owing to a ground attack set by McKay, Evans only attempted 112 passes that season.
 In Evans' senior season, John Robinson replaced a departing McKay.
 Under Robinson, Evans had his best career season.
 He completed 95 passes on 177 attempts while throwing for ten touchdowns to five interceptions.
 USC's fortunes in the AP poll improved as well, as the team finished 11–1, with their only loss being the season opener to Missouri.
 After that, USC rolled off eleven straight wins, including a 56–0 blowout of the Iowa Hawkeyes.
 From there, USC defeated their Pac-8 opponents and closed out the regular season with a win over rival Notre Dame 17–13.
 Evans led USC to a 14–6 win over Michigan in the 1977 Rose Bowl, which saw Evans score a rushing touchdown to give USC a 7–6 lead before halftime as the Trojans held on to win 14–6 that saw Evans named Player of the Game.

 In 2022, Evans was inducted into the Rose Bowl Hall of Fame.